 This flopped and epic fantasy film is quickly conquering Netflix

-Although you wouldn’t expect it, he delivered warcraft of Universal Pictures does not pay a penny for the film studio.
+Although you wouldn’t expect it, Universal Pictures’ Warcraft didn’t do a penny for the movie studio.
 Fortunately, the film is now enjoying new success on the Netflix streaming service.

 warcraft was called here in the Netherlands when the film came out very ambitious Warcraft: The Beginning† This did not materialize at the time, which is due to the disappointing box office performance. warcraft cost $160 million to manufacture and a lot more money for marketing and distribution.
 Although it grossed $439 million worldwide, the film cost between $15 million and $40 million and was therefore unprofitable.